Welcome to the 2017-2018 Hampshire College Student Handbook

 Did you know the Student Handbook is your annual contract with the College?

-Did you know there's a policy update section?
+Did you know there's a policy updates section?

 The Student Handbook is reviewed annually and completed in August for each academic year.
-While typically you will only see policy changes in August, the Policy Updates section is dated to show you the most recent updates as soon as you reach the page.
+While typically you will only see policy changes in August, the Policy Updates section is dated to show you the most recent updates divided between Academic Policies and Norms for Community Living and Policies.

-Did you know you can access old versions of the Student Handbook?
+Did you know you can access previous versions of the Student Handbook?